Laurice’s Heart-Warming Advocacy

 The nonprofit foundation, Portals Of Wonder, Inc., was founded in 1999, to help carry on the Laurice pioneering family work in the arts, education and social services.

-The family has funded, pioneered, developed and delivered educational, community cultural arts and social work programs at New York University, New School for Social Research University, Baruch College, College of Staten Island, Hunter College School of Social Work, Yeshiva University Wurzweiler School of Social Work, the Williamsburg Settlement House, New York Foundling Hospital, Elizabeth Seton Pediatric Center, Beth Israel Medical Center, New York City Department of Homeless Services, the Art Lab at Snug Harbor Cultural Center, the Staten Island Jewish Community Center, the Brooklyn Museum, and Central Presbyterian Church, among others.
+The family has funded, pioneered, developed and delivered educational, community cultural arts and social work programs at New York University, New School for Social Research University, Baruch College, Hunter College School of Social Work, Yeshiva University Wurzweiler School of Social Work, the Williamsburg Settlement House, New York Foundling Hospital, Elizabeth Seton Pediatric Center, Beth Israel Medical Center, New York City Department of Homeless Services, the Brooklyn Museum, Central Presbyterian Church, and many other houses of worship, JCC’s, YMC/HA’s, schools, museums, historic and cultural centers, among others.

 Laurice has found inspiration in his father, Morty Mintz’s legacy.
 “I try to bring Dad’s gentle touch to every heart I meet.
 Dad was the most insightful and compassionate man I’ve ever known.”